xiuql/BDSIM4CEPC/manual/source/installation.rst

 Linux
 -----

-Install the `required packages <Requirements>`_ preferably with a package manager.
+Install the `required packages`_ preferably with a package manager.

 For Scientific Linux 5 you will have to use Geant 4.9.6 as Geant 4.10 onwards is not compatible.
 Older version of Geant4 can be downloaded from their `archive <http://geant4.web.cern.ch/geant4/support/source_archive.shtml>`_ .
-For Scientific Linux 6 or modern Linux versions, we recommend the latest version of Geant4, currently 4.10.1.
+For Scientific Linux 6 or modern Linux versions, we recommend the latest version of Geant4, currently 4.10.2.

 After this, `Building`_ can be started.